-A student may advance to the next academic year if he/she:
+A student may advance to the next academic year if the student:

-- Has successfully completed all of the requirements for the current year. - Has no physical or mental condition that would prevent him/her from assuming the responsibilities of the next academic year and performing the essential functions of a pharmacy student, as denoted in the technical standard section of the COP Academic Catalog. - Is on track to meet all of the requirements of the first three academic years of pharmacy school within 48 months of the date of first matriculation into the College of Pharmacy as a beginning pharmacy student, including academic leave of absence periods and excluding personal leave of absence periods.
+- Has successfully completed all of the requirements for the current year, or has been granted an exception by the committee to complete certain academic requirements of the current year during the next academic year. - Has no physical or mental condition that would prevent them from assuming the responsibilities of the next academic year and performing the essential functions of a pharmacy student, as denoted in the technical standard section of the COP Academic Catalog, and - Is on track to graduate in the time frame described below.